TOILmodular/MI_FIRMWARE_COMPILING/README.md

 2. Unzip the data in a local folder of your choice.

 ## Step 3: Adjust the MI Makefile with the Local ARM Toolchain Path
-1. In the ARM compilation code, navigate to the folder ARM/stmlib.
+1. In the downloaded Mutable Instruments code, navigate to the folder /stmlib.
 2. Open file "makefile.inc" with a standard text editor.
 (TextEdit)
 3. Search for the line "TOOLCHAIN_PATH ?= /usr/local/arm/". (first line after the header comments)
 4. Change the line by replacing the path with the one of your local folder "ARM".
 Do not forget to put a "/" at the end.
 (E.g. "TOOLCHAIN_PATH ?= /Users/John/ARM/")